Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 Sintra Forest Path

 The path winds around the base of the Penedo da Amizade – a towering 150-foot sheer cliff face, which is used for recreational rock climbing.
-The route passes through two doorways and then begins a decent of switchbacks through gardens.

-Villa Sassetti Sintra
+Villa Sassetti

 Quinta da Regaleira Estate

-Start your tour of Regaleira inside the mansion and chapel.
-Then discover the sights that are sprinkled (and sometimes a bit hidden) throughout the garden.
-In addition to the fountains, ponds and towers, the land is riddled with a network of tunnels which are open to be explored (just bring a flashlight!).
+In addition to the fountains, ponds and towers, the land is riddled with a network of tunnels which are open to be explored (just bring a flashlight).

 The most intriguing sights at Quinta da Regaleira are the Initiation Wells – or Inverted Towers.
-Never used as water wells, stairs spiral underground and provide access to the tunnels.
+Never actually used as water wells, stairs spiral underground and provide access to the tunnels.

 Old Town and the Palace of Sintra

-Not as colorful or embellished as the flashy Pena Palace, the National Sintra Palace is a place of royal history.
+Not as colorful or embellished as the flashy Pena, the National Sintra Palace is a place of royal history.
+All of Portugal’s rulers resided here until 1910, when the last monarch left in exile.

-All of Portugal’s kings and queens resided here until 1910, when the last monarch left in exile.
-Now a Portuguese national monument, visitors can tour the spacious palace rooms where furniture, paintings and a collection of artifacts are on display.
+Now a Portuguese national monument, you can tour the spacious rooms where furniture, paintings and a collection of artifacts are on display.

-Tour the lanes of Sintra and pop into the shops or stop at a café for a refreshment.
+Next, it’s time to tour the lanes of Sintra and pop into the shops or stop at a café for a refreshment.
 You can get a taste of the Portuguese liquor, Ginja, at Pateo das Laranjas.
-However, we suggest also finding the famous Casa Piriquita for a classic treat.
-Founded in 1862, Casa Piriquita churns out delectable sweets that are legendary in Sintra.

-The original owners and bakers were well-known for their Queijadas.
-This confection made using requeijao cheese, eggs, milk and sugar.
 In the 1940s, the founder’s granddaughter created a new pastry, the Travesseiro.
-Often referred to as the Sintra Pillow Pastry, the recipe for the rectangular, cream-filled pastry is kept secret.
+Often referred to as the Sintra Pillow Pastry, the recipe for the rectangular, cream-filled pastry is top secret!

-As your Sintra day trip is coming to a close, stroll through the historic center and admire the architecture.
-Our favorite building is the Camara Municipal de Sintra – Town Hall – which has several unique features, including an ornate clock tower and tiled roof.
+Our favorite building is the Camara Municipal de Sintra – or Town Hall – which has several unique features, including an ornate clock tower and tiled roof.

 Sintra Train Station